neter-aa/bazel-buildbarn/README.md

 Bazel Buildbarn is an implementation of a Bazel [buildfarm](https://en.wikipedia.org/wiki/Compile_farm) written in the Go programming language.
 The intent behind this implementation is that it is fast and easy to scale.
-It consists of the following four
-components:
+Important components include:

 - `bbb_frontend`: A service capable of processing RPCs from Bazel.
 It can store build input and serve cached build output and action results.